 Dress the part of someone successful in your chosen field.
 Make sure your clothing is appropriate for the work environment, fits well, and is neatly pressed.
 Greet your interviewer with a firm—but not bone-crunching—handshake and a warm smile.
 Sit up straight and lean slightly forward during the interview.
 Make regular—but not piercing or staring—eye contact.
-Show energy and enthusiasm through your vocal tone and listen carefully to each question before jumping in with a response.
-When the interview is over, thank the interviewers for the opportunity and reiterate your interest in the position.
+Show energy and enthusiasm through your vocal tone and listen carefully to each question before responding.
+When the interview is finished, thank the interviewers for the opportunity and reiterate your interest in the position.

 Follow up with a letter, card, or email to each interviewer, expressing the same thanks and interest.

 Project a Positive Image

 Describe specific situations or challenges you have faced, the actions you took to intervene, and the results you generated.
 Pay particular attention to how you have positively impacted the bottom line for past employers.
 Examples may include saving money, increasing sales, retaining staff, recruiting employees, securing funding, or improving quality.

 Remember that you are interviewing the employer as much as the employer is interviewing you.
 Focus on questions about specific expectations and goals, both short-term and long-term for the company and for the position in question.
 Good questions help you to discover if the employer is a good fit for you, and they show the employer that you've done your homework and have a sincere interest in the company.

 Never criticize any previous employers, supervisors, or co-workers during a job interview.
 It can raise questions about your ability to work well with others or to accept accountability.
 As well, don't fixate on your own weaknesses or treat them as hindrances.
 Be prepared to acknowledge them, but address them as an opportunity to learn and improve.